British Whale factory ship

 |History||Completed in August 1931 for

-On 19 Mar, 1943, the Svend Foyn collided with an iceberg 70 miles south of Cape Farewell in 58°05N/44°15W and foundered two days later with the loss of 195 lives.
-152 men were rescued.
+On 19 March 1943 the Svend Foyn collided with an iceberg 70 miles south of Cape Farewell in 58°05N/44°15W and foundered two days later with the loss of 43 out of the 195 crew and passengers aboard.
 The ship was sailing as vessel of the vice commodore in convoy HX-229A from New York to Liverpool with a cargo of fuel oil.

 If you can help us with any additional information on this vessel then please contact us.